-- Where this provides an additional control to minimise potential transmission (eg. during outbreak management/ vaccination levels are lower and there is community transmission. - People returning from areas that have active community cases of COVID-19 and lower vaccination rates.
+- Close proximity working/learning/research. - Living within University residential campus. - Prolonged duration working, research or learning where other controls cannot be fully maintained. - Roles that have frequent/prolonged exposure to contact with other people eg. in residential settings. - Where this provides an additional control to minimise potential transmission (eg. during outbreak management/ vaccination levels are lower and there is community transmission). - People returning from areas that have active community cases of COVID-19 and lower vaccination rates. - When returning to a UNE premise following COVID-19 infection or designation as a close contact. - During periods of increased risk such as orientation week or early in Trimester.